Parallel trade permit

-An authorisation for paralleltrade is an authorisation to import a product from a EU member state to put it on the Dutch market.
+An authorisation for parallel trade permit is an authorisation to import a product from a EU member state to put it on the Dutch market.
 The product is identical (as mentioned in Sanco guideline 10524/2012) to a product already authorised in the Netherlands.
 With this authorisation the imported product can be sold and used in the Netherlands.

-Applications for a parallel authorisation under transitional legislation can be submitted up to 90 days before the date of re-registration of the original authorisation.
+Applications for a parallel permit under transitional legislation can be submitted up to 90 days before the date of re-registration of the original authorisation.

 The legal basis